 First, make sure you buy annuals that are meant to stand the heat. it’s recommended to plant annuals as soon as you buy them and make sure you give them some moisture right away, especially if it’s a hot day.
 If you bought summer annuals in the spring and plant them too early, the cold Northeast spring nights will stunt their growth and cause them to rot.

-How to Arrange Annual Gardens
+How to Arrange Annual Flower Beds In The Gardens

 Before planting your summer annual flowers, it’s a smart idea to arrange them in their pots in the pattern you plan to plant them in.
 Make sure you know what the mature size of each plant will be so you can properly space them apart.
 You can also plan to arrange the pattern of color you’re looking for and plant them by size – You don’t want the tallest plants up front and the rest hidden in your annual flower bed.

-Prepare a Flower Bed
+Prepare Annual Flower Beds